wangaevans/touch-typing-tutor/README.md

 ### Customization

-- Choose from 50+ keyboard themes
+- Choose from 50+ keyboard themes in TT Tutor
 - Toggle between light and dark modes
-- Adjust settings in the settings modal
+- Adjust settings in the TT Tutor settings modal

 ## 🛠️ Technologies Used